 The old expression partly summarizes the idea of sacred space; home is where the heart is.
 The origin of this expression isn’t exact.
 It seems it has been with us forever.

 Geographers Richard H. Jackson and Roger Henrie group sacred spaces into three broad categories: mysticoreligious, homelands, and historical.

 Mysticoreligious sacred spaces are places where it’s believed contact occurs between God and man, such as a basilica, shrine, or church of some sort.
 Homelands are areas where a particular group is from.
 Historical sacred spaces are where a significant historical event occurred.

-The key there is to realize those classifications were suggested by geographers.
+The key here is to realize geographers suggested those classifications.